-This spring, Goodman Theatre Artistic Associate Dael Orlandersmith presents her latest theatrical tour-de-force, Until the Flood.
-In the one-woman show, Orlandersmith, who has been hailed as “one of the country’s top talents for solo performance” (Time Out Chicago), explores the social unrest in Ferguson, Missouri, following the shooting of teenager Michael Brown.
-Pulling from her extensive interviews with Ferguson residents, Orlandersmith crafts an extraordinary theatrical experience in which she embodies eight residents of the town trying to come to terms with the complex events that shook the nation.
+In Until the Flood, Goodman Artistic Associate and Alice Center Resident Artist Dael Orlandersmith explores the social unrest in Ferguson, Missouri, following the shooting of teenager Michael Brown.
+Drawing from her extensive interviews with Ferguson residents, Orlandersmith crafts an extraordinary theatrical experience in which she embodies eight residents of the town as they try to come to terms with the complex events that shook the nation.
 Below, Orlandersmith recalls her artistic process for bringing the voices of Ferguson to life on stage.
-Until the Flood runs April 27 through May 13.

 Sarah Brandt: Why did you want to write this play?